membranes/graphs/docs/source/introduction.md

 <br>

-The details are critical to determining the financial viability and technological feasibility of the potential project.
+The project details are critical to determining the financial viability and technological feasibility of the potential project.
 The technological feasibility assessment includes *model development feasibility* assessment.

 <br>